jluningp/smlformat/README.md

 #### Usage
 1. Save the file you're working on
 2. `M-x smlformat`
-3. If your file doesn't parse when you run SMLFormat, it'll delete all your code.
-I'm working on this.
+3. If your file doesn't parse when you run SMLFormat, it will not be formatted.

 ### Vim
 #### Setup